snwh/paper-icon-theme/README.md

  - A short description of the application or software that you are requesting an icon for.

 Note: some software ships hardcoded icons, meaning when you install icons are not placed in the system-wide directory `/usr/share/icons` which makes them unthemeable.

+##Help & Support

+You can visit the support channel `#Paper-Chat` on Freenode for questions and discussion.